The main teaching interview

 Take the initiative from the start: when you are introduced to the interviewees, shake their hand (firmly!) - even if they don't appear to want to; look them in the eye and try to commit their names to memory.
 Remember, you can be as nervous as you like, but be personable, too.

-- Sit upright in your chair.
+Sit upright in your chair.
 Don’t slouch and place both feet on the floor.
 Put your hands on your knees to start with.
-Don’t fiddle with anything like your watch or your jewellery - look relaxed!
+Don’t fiddle with anything like your watch or you jewellery - look relaxed!

 Try to stay calm and get the first question out of the way.
 Once this first question is done candidates tend to calm down and answering the questions gets easier

 Don’t speak too quickly and remember to pause so that you can draw breath.
 A slight pause before answering to compose your thoughts is fine

 Establish eye contact particularly with the person who asked the question but as you answer scan around the room to engage with the other interviewers